RedPointGlobal/redpoint-rpi/docs/readme-configuration.md

 ## Customizing This Helm Chart

 The chart uses a **two-tier values system**: a small overrides file with your customizations, and internal defaults managed by the chart.
-See [readme-values.md](readme-values.md) for details on how the merge works and how to use the `advanced:` block.
+See [readme-values.md](readme-values.md) for details on how the merge works.